All from US missionary group freed in Haiti, police say - KTVZ

 All from US missionary group freed in Haiti, police say

-PORT-AU-PRINCE, Haiti (AP) — The remaining members of a missionary group who were kidnapped two months ago have been freed.
-That’s according both to the group itself and to Haitian police.
-The spokesman for Haiti’s National Police confirmed to The Associated Press that the remaining hostages had been released, but did not immediately provide additional details.
+PORT-AU-PRINCE, Haiti (AP) — The remaining members of a U.S.-based missionary group who were kidnapped two months ago have been freed.
+That’s according to the group and to Haitian police.
+The spokesman for Haiti’s National Police confirmed to The Associated Press on Thursday that the remaining hostages had been released, but did not immediately provide additional details.
 Ohio-based Christian Aid Ministries issued a statement saying that the 12 remaining hostages “are FREE!”
 The missionaries were kidnapped by the 400 Mawozo gang on Oct.
-16. There were five children in the group of 16 U.S. citizens and one Canadian, including an 8-month-old.
+16. There are five children in the group of 16 U.S. citizens and one Canadian, including an 8-month-old.
 Their Haitian driver also was abducted.

 Comments